12 Proven ways to speed up your WooCommerce store

 • Choose a reliable and high-performance hosting provider.
 Look for a hosting provider specializing in WooCommerce hosting or offers optimized hosting eCommerce plans.
 Ensure they have a reputation for reliability, fast server response times, and robust infrastructure to handle your website’s traffic and resource requirements.

 • Evaluate server specifications.
 Look for features such as sufficient RAM, adequate storage space, and a powerful processor.
+If the RAM is full it’s better to remove login items.
 A well-equipped server will enable faster data processing and response times for your WooCommerce store.

 • Opt for SSD storage.
 Solid State Drives (SSD) are much faster and far more reliable than traditional hard drives.
 Choose a hosting provider that offers SSD storage.

 • Consider dedicated or VPS hosting.
-Consider upgrading to a fast dedicated server or a Virtual Private Server (VPS) hosting plan.
+Consider upgrading to a fast, cheap dedicated server or a Virtual Private Server (VPS) hosting plan.
 They offer dedicated resources for your store and reduce the risk of performance issues caused by other websites sharing the same server.

 • Scalability and flexibility.
 As your business grows, the hosting provider should be able to accommodate increasing traffic and resource needs.
 Choose a hosting plan that allows easy scalability and offers flexibility to upgrade resources whenever required.